-Commensurate with sensitivity and risk, the University shall or shall require that its service provider implement inventory management practices that address the following components, at a minimum:
+Commensurate with sensitivity and risk, the University shall implement inventory management practices that address the following components, at a minimum:

-- 1. Associate a primary custodian to each IT asset. - 2.
+- 1. Associate a primary custodian to each IT asset where appropriate.
+As an example, classroom and computer lab machines are not assigned a primary custodian. - 2.
 Track IT asset transfers in a timely and accurate manner. - 3.
 Identify the primary location(s) of each IT asset. - 4.
 Require that digital media be sanitized prior to disposal.
 This process must occur in accordance with the IT 5102 Data Storage and Media Protection Policy. - 5.
 Require creation and annual review of a list of University hardware and software assets.